hanzo-0102/Screen-pet/README.md

 Yes and no. Current 2 skins - are only skins, which are gonna be in this repository, made by me.
 But there is a high possibility, that I will create second repository with just skins of characters you ask for.

+#### Why my custom function doesn't work ?

+There are 4 possible reasons:
+- There is some issues in current version of Screen-pet, try to downgrade version of source code
+- Your files called incorrectly, check name of your files and compare it to file names in "options.json"
+- Your functions called incorrectly, compare function names with right names in this documentary
+- Your function causes error, try to debug it and check, if there is any issues

+#### I downloaded ████ project, which appears to be fork from yours and I have ████ issue, can you help me?

+No. I don't support any forks of my project, because it may have big changes of source code.
+You should ask fork's owner about your issue.

 #### Which coffee do you prefer?

 I like caramel-banana ice latte very much, but most of the time I drink espresso :3